 All About The Pillows

 The one thing that can make or break a good hammock nap or sleep through the night is bedding – this includes a head pillow offering good support and elevation to the head and neck, a knee pillow and finally, a good comforter.
-Another bedding recommendation is to invest in an under quilt or sleeping pad.
+Another bedding recommendation is to invest in an under quilt or a quality hammock sleeping pad.
 This is especially the case for outdoor sleeping hammocks so that mosquitos don’t bite you through the fabric below.

-Accessories such as hammock sleeping pads or hammock sleeping bags are a great way to get additional comfort or support.
+Accessories such as hammock sleeping pads or hammock sleeping bags for camping are a great way to get additional comfort or support.
 These hammock accessories don’t need to be restricted just for the outdoor sleepers.

 Sleeping with another person in the hammock